sakshamlakhera/CSE587/README.md

    - ML Models (Phase 2):
      - Classifier for identifying depression in children

-5. Rama Rao Vydadi (UB ID#: 50604256)
+4. Rama Rao Vydadi (UB ID#: 50604256)
-   - Hypotheses & EDA (Phase 1):
+   - Hypotheses & EDA (Phase 1 in notebook cells 1-72):
      - How does socio-economic status (income, education, employment status) influence the likelihood of experiencing mental health disorders?
      - What role does marijuana use play in the aggravation of mental health disorders?
      - What roles does hallucinogens play in mental health disorders?
-   - ML Models (Phase 2):
+   - ML Models (Phase 2 in notebook cells 73-113):
-     - Classifier to check if a person has bad mental health condition based on hallucinogens & marijuana use.
+     - Classifier to detect poor mental health based on hallucinogen and marijuana use.
-     - Classifier to check if a person has bad mental health condition based on socio-economic status.
+     - Classifier to detect poor mental health based on socio-economic status.

 All notebooks have a PDF version in this repository.